Koo Wee Rup

 Health performance in Koo Wee Rup is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Koo Wee Rup faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
 Notably, both younger and older age cohorts exhibit high prevalence of common health conditions.
-Approximately 50% (~2,151 people) of Koo Wee Rup's population has private health cover, compared to Greater Melbourne's 56.7% and the national average of 55.7%.
+Approximately 50% (~2,151 people) have private health cover, lower than Greater Melbourne's 56.7%.

-The most prevalent medical conditions are asthma (10.3%) and mental health issues (8.9%), while 65.4% of residents report having no medical ailments, compared to 72.6% in Greater Melbourne.
-Working-age residents show a higher-than-average prevalence of chronic health conditions.
-Koo Wee Rup has 16.2% of residents aged 65 and over (690 people), which is higher than Greater Melbourne's 15.1%.
-While senior health outcomes align with national rankings, they present some challenges.
+Nationally, the average is 55.7%.
+The most prevalent medical conditions are asthma (10.3%) and mental health issues (8.9%).
+Conversely, 65.4% of residents report no medical ailments, compared to 72.6% in Greater Melbourne.
+Working-age residents show above-average chronic health condition prevalence.
+As of 2021, the area has 11.4% (486 people) aged 65 and over, lower than Greater Melbourne's 15.1%.
+Health outcomes among seniors present some challenges, generally aligning with national rankings for the overall population.

 Frequently Asked Questions - Health